• Skip to main content

 Decadent Chocolate Scones by Canning and Cooking at Home

-These Decadent Chocolate Scones are the perfect complement to your day.
+These Decadent Chocolate Scones are the perfect scones to complement your day.
 You’ll love the rich taste that this chocolate scone offers, mixed with its light and airy traditional scone texture.
 This scone pairs perfectly with your morning coffee without leaving you feeling ‘overstuffed’ or ‘weighed down.’

 Savory Scones